Secondary schools and colleges

 These exciting interactive activities are led by academics and PhD students actively involved in engineering research and assisted by current undergraduate students at The University of Manchester.

 Engineering a Difference Day is specifically designed to expose Key Stage 3 girls to the positive impact of engineers in our society by raising awareness and breaking down stereotypes.

 Pupils have the opportunity to come to campus and get involved with a series of hands-on engineering challenges, and have chat with some of our inspirational female engineers.

 Our exciting and newly developed Work Experience Programme gives Year 10, 11 and 12 students the opportunity to attend a rich and diverse five-day programme of activities here at The University of Manchester.

 This programme provides insight into the skills and knowledge required to study and work within Engineering, and helps aspiring engineers to develop new skills which will boost their applications into Higher Education.

-The next programme will run in July 2019 and will have 15 places.
 More information on the application process will be provided in due course.
+Email our Social Responsibility Co-ordinator Lindsey Gage for more details.